 Taking advantage of the fact that computers are good at doing math, the digital ballot helps judges tally the scores for each speaker and speeds the process of tallying the votes once judges have submitted them.

 As a judge, you will receive an individualized link for each contest you are judging.
 The link may be password protected for judges who have user accounts on the club website.
 Also, the order in which the contestants are presented on the form mirrors the speaking order set by the contest organizers.

 Here’s a sample ballot.

-The ballot then displays the contestants in the order of the scores you assigned them.
+Note that the automated ranking is only a guideline.
 As with the paper form, the scoring system is designed to guide judges toward applying consistent criteria to their evaluation of each speaker.
 The judge must ultimately decide which contestants to rank first, second, and third, breaking any ties and making any other judgement calls.